 - The best manual pinning strategy for more traffic.

-Again, the search result displayed 2 of my pins which has a variation on the keyword I targeted.
+Again, the search result displayed 2 of my pins which have a variation on the keyword I targeted.

 In short, you should diversify your keywords for all your blog posts so that you can appear more often on search results.

 Now, you must be wondering how you can do it.

 First, you must do some keyword research to find the best keywords for your pins.